PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 • โ€ขSub-millisecond precision with monotonicity

-• โ€ขFuture-proof with official support
+• โ€ขFuture-proof with official support (GA in PostgreSQL 18)

 • โ€ขBuilt-in utilities for timestamp extraction